sandstorm/Sandstorm.KISSearch/README.md

 - KISSearch abstracts the underlying database system to a certain degree (MariaDB, MySQL, Postgres, ...).
 - There is a search result type extension API.
 Utilize this API for searching custom data that lives in your database (e.g. products in a shop).
-- The Neos Documents search result type comes shipped with this package, internally it uses the search result type extension API.
+- The `NeosDocumentQuery` and `NeosContentSearchSchema` come shipped with this package, internally it uses the search result type extension API.
 This can be seen as reference implementation.
-- You can declare additional facette parameters (see f.e. the NeosDocumentQuery as example).
+- You can declare additional filter parameters (see f.e. the NeosDocumentQuery as example).
-- Configuration happens via Settings.yaml when using KISSearch in a Flow project.
+- Configuration happens via Settings.yaml when using KISSearch in a Flow project or alternatively, you can use the PHP API.

-# Setup
+# Setup and Deployment

-setup database schema initially:
+## Deployment

+Initially or after code updates (f.e. to your NodeType configuration), call:
 ```
 ./flow kissearch:schemacreate
 ```

-setup database after code updates (f.e. to your NodeType configuration):
+(the reset command also works, if the schema has not been applied before)

+Every time your NodeTypes have search index relevant changes, you should reset the schema.
+So probably on each deployment.
+It does not hurt to reset the schema, when there are no changes.
+The schema creation should not take long.
+Please open issues, if you encounter problems during this process.

+Schema reset is basically a drop + create.

+Remove the KISSearch schema from your DB:
 ```
-./flow kissearch:schemareset
+./flow kissearch:schemadrop
 ```

-refresh search dependencies:
+If you need for some reason to only apply the "create" schema without dropping it.

+## Refresh Search Dependencies

+The Neos KISSearch package comes with a so-called "search dependency".
+It needs to know the "nodes to their closest parent document" relation (why: see explanation above).
+This info is stored in a table created by the KISSearch Neos schema.
+There is one such table per content repository, called: `sandstorm_kissearch_nodes_and_their_documents_[ContentRepositoryID]`

+This table need to be updated, every time the node structure has relevant changed.
+This search dependency is **updated automatically** by default.
+This happens every time a node gets published.
+You can deactivate this behavior, in case you have performance issues with lots of nodes in your DB.

+As alternative, you can run this command once a night via cron f.e.

 ```
 ./flow kissearch:refresh